Hackabros-INC/ImageLockdown/README.md

     make
     ```

-    This command will create an executable named `ImageLockdown` in the `build` directory.
+    This command will create an executable named `main` in the root directory.

 4. **Run the executable:**

     ```bash
-    ./ImageLockdown
+    ./main
     ```

 ### Notes: